 - 1/2 tsp urad dal /skinless black gram

 - 1/4 tsp turmeric powder

-- In a blender, add black peppercorn, cumin seeds, garlic cloves, tomatoes.
+- In a blender, add black pepper, cumin seeds, garlic cloves, tomato.
 And grind them coarsely, keep it aside.

 - Now add the ground mixture to the pan and saute for a minute until the mixture becomes thick.

-- Add chopped coriander leaves.
-When you start seeing bubbles on the surface.
-Switch off the flame and cover it with the lid.
+- When you start seeing bubbles and frothy on the top.
+Switch off the heat and cover it with the lid.